sirithcam/spree-testing/README.md

 `#APP_HOST= # Production` - commented line for production URL.
 If you want tests to be performed on production environment comment previous line and uncomment this one.

 `BROWSER` - value should be the same as a name of the browser registered in `spec/helpers/drivers` directory.<br>
-E.g. `Capybara.register_driver :chrome do |app|` in this line of code we register Chrome Browser and the name is `:chrome` set as a Ruby symbol.
+E.g. `Capybara.register_driver :chrome do |app|` in this line we register Chrome Browser and the name is set as a Ruby symbol.
 In our `.env` file we should convert it to a normal string, so the value will be `BROWSER='chrome'`.

 `FULLSCREEN` - takes two values, `0` as false and `1` as true.
-Determinates if a tests should be launched in fullscreen mode.
+Determinates if tests should be launched in fullscreen mode.

 `HEADLESS` - takes two values, `0` as false and `1` as true.
-Determinates if a tests should be launched in headless browser mode.
+Determinates if tests should be launched in headless browser mode.

 ## Running Tests
 #### Run all specs: